SkillsFundingAgency/tl-find-provider-api/README.md

 Updating a deleted row will set the row to undeleted; this acts to logically re-add a row that was previously soft-deleted.

+The search procedure takes the top n locations (where n = `@pageSize`) and returns them, together with delivery years and qualifications, as a flat list that might have more than more than n rows.

-The search procedure can be called manually to search from a latitude/longitude:
+The search procedure can be called directly to search from a latitude/longitude:
 ```
 EXEC [dbo].[SearchProviders]
 	@fromLatitude = 52.400997,